 The Rapid Rise of AI: How Artificial Intelligence “Learned” 40 IQ Points in Just One Year

-But before we panic or start prepping for the robot uprising, let’s break down what’s actually happening, and what it means for all of us.
+But before we panic or start prepping for the robot uprising (already done, don’t worry), let’s break down what’s actually happening, and what it means for all of us.

-Here’s the thing: AI doesn’t technically have an IQ in the same way people do.
-When you see headlines about an AI’s “IQ,” it’s really shorthand for performance on benchmark tests that mimic human problem-solving.
+Okay, so AI doesn’t technically have an IQ in the same way people do.
+When you see headlines about an AI’s “IQ,” it’s really a fancy shorthand for performance on benchmark tests that mimic human problem-solving.
+Not the same test they gave you in high school or anything.

-A score of 96?
-That’s about the average range for a human.
-But 136?
-That pushes into genius-level territory, ranking smarter than 98% of people.
+But a score of 136, that pushes into genius-level territory, ranking smarter than 98% of people.

-It’s a flashy stat, but it boils down to this: today’s AI can process, analyze, and synthesize information faster and better than ever before…and it’s learning how to do things we didn’t even think were possible five years ago!
+It’s a flashy stat, but it all boils down to this, today’s AI can process, analyze, and synthesize information faster and better than ever before, and it’s learning how to do things we didn’t even think were possible five years ago!

 What changed in the last year?

-Bigger models: Researchers have thrown more data and more computational power at AI than ever before.
-Think of it like giving someone access to every library, textbook, and expert in the world…and then speeding up their brain by 10x.
+Bigger models have entered the picture.
+Researchers have thrown more data and more computational power at AI than ever before.
+Think of it like giving someone access to every library, textbook, and expert in the world, and then speeding up their brain by 10x.
+It’s really no wonder it made such a big leap in such a short amount of time.

-Better data: AI used to learn from pretty shallow data pools.
-Now?
-It’s slurping up high-quality academic journals, scientific papers, and industry knowledge.
-It’s not just memorizing Wikipedia, it’s absorbing peer-reviewed science.
+Also, we started using some better data than what we were using prior.
+AI used to learn from pretty shallow data pools, but now it’s slurping up high-quality academic journals, scientific papers, and industry knowledge.
+It’s not just memorizing Wikipedia anymore (no hate on Wiki, I personally adore it), it’s absorbing peer-reviewed science.

-More sophisticated training techniques: Engineers are using reinforcement learning and human feedback loops to “coach” AI systems, nudging them toward better answers and penalizing mistakes.
+There’s also the little bump of more sophisticated training techniques going on.
+Engineers are using reinforcement learning and human feedback loops to “coach” AI systems, nudging them toward better answers and penalizing mistakes.

-All of this together?
-It’s like the AI went from community college night classes to an intensive Ivy League bootcamp.
+All of this together is like the AI went from community college night classes to an intensive Ivy League bootcamp.
+No hate on the community college world, went to one myself and it was a great life experience, never been to an Ivy League though.

 Check out my deep dive into how AI already outperforms doctors in analyzing certain medical images!!